osrf/ros2multirobotbook/src/ros2_design_patterns.md

 Imagine we are building a wheeled robot that chases a red ball.
-This robot needs a camera with which to see the ball, a vision system to process the camera images to figure out where the ball is, a control system to decide what direction to move, and some motors to move motors to move the wheels to allow it to move toward the ball.
+This robot needs a camera with which to see the ball, a vision system to process the camera images to figure out where the ball is, a control system to decide what direction to move, and some motors to move the wheels to allow it to move toward the ball.
 Using ROS we might construct the system like so: